Three-Phase Doula Model

 I do this work on a sliding scale and pro bono for those in need.
 Every person deserves a peaceful death.
 I will never turn down somebody for financial reasons.
 Pay it forward or pay what you can.

-My services are located in King County of Seattle, WA.
-I am willingly to travel on a case-by-case basis and have access to Skype for any questions that you might have.
+My home base is in Missoula, Montana near the Bitterroot Valley.
+Happy to extend to the surrounding counties that neighbor Missoula.
+I am willingly to travel farther on a case-by-case basis and have access to Skype for any questions that you might have.

 Still reading?
 Ready?
 The first step is a consultation and the rest goes on from there.